-The appointment from this competition is to a permanent position on a probationary contract in the Civil Service.
-The probationary contract for this permanent position will be for a period of one year from the date specified in the contract.
+The appointment from this open competition is to a permanent contract on a probationary contract in the Civil Service.
+The probationary contract for this permanent position will be for a period of one year from the date specified on the contract.

-During the period of your probationary contract, your performance will be subject to review line manager to determine whether you:
+During the period of your probationary contract, your performance will be subject to review by your supervisor(s) to determine whether you:

-- i) Have performed in a satisfactory manner; - ii) Have been satisfactory in general conduct; and - iii) Are suitable from the point of view of health with particular regard to sick leave.
+- Have performed in a satisfactory manner i) - ii) Have been satisfactory in general conduct and - iii) Are suitable from the point of view of health with particular regard to sick leave.

 Prior to the completion of the probationary contract a decision will be made as to whether or not you will be retained pursuant to Section 5A (2) Civil Service Regulation Acts 1956 - 2005.
 This decision will be based on your performance assessed against the criteria set out in (i) to (iii) above.
-The detail of the probationary process will be explained to you by the Office of the Director of Public
+The detail of the probationary process